webtrackerxy/react-ts-web-demo/README.md

 docker run -p 80:80 react-ts-web-demo
 ```

 5. Open a broswer, input http://localhost.
 You will see the web page.
-The docker container is ready to deploy to cloud
+The docker container is ready to deploy to the cloud.

 ### C. App Structure